 Did you know that people spend $5 billion a year on massage candles?
 How many of those were homemade?
 If you are looking for an easy way to make your own, this article is for you.
-Massage oil candles can be made at home with just a few ingredients and some time.
-We will walk you through the process from start to finish so that anyone can do it!
+Massage oil candles can be made at home with just a few ingredients and some time, and we will walk you through the process from start to finish so that anyone can do it!

 What are massage candles?

 Massage candles are a great way to add variety and aromatherapy benefits to your massage sessions.
-Candles can help make the environment more relaxing, reduce stress levels in both you and your client, and provide relief from pain by using essential oils that have been shown to be effective for this purpose.
+Candles can help make the environment more relaxing, reduce stress levels in both you and your client, and provide relief from pain by using essential oils that are effective for this purpose.

-How they work is simple: light them up before or during a massage session so their soothing aroma fills the room.
+How they work is simple: light them up before or during a massage session, so their soothing aroma fills the room.
 DIY massage candles are like other candles.
-The oil becomes a warm massage oil.
+The oil becomes a warm massage.
 You can pour it directly on your skin.

-These are what people call candles, but they are actually made of oil.
+These are what people call candles, but they are made of oil.
 Once you light the oils, they melt at a warm temperature.
 You can then pour them and use them to rub them onto your skin.
-The oil has a nice smell.
+It has a nice scent to it.

 What You’ll Need